Beauvais-Tillé Airport - BVA

 In the Beauvais tourist office at 1 Rue Beauregard, you can get a free "Walk Beauvais" sightseeing brochure with a map of the city center.

-The Beauvais town center and the airport are connected by a local bus, and frequent SNCF train service makes it easy to reach Paris Gare du Nord from Beauvais or vice versa.
 You can also travel between BVA and Paris via airport coach, shuttle van, or taxi.
 (Shuttle vans also provide service to Disneyland Paris.)

-On this page, we'll show a few captioned pictures from BVA.
 For more information about the airport--including flights and airport services--visit the official Beauvais-Tillé Airport Web site.
 The site is available in four languages: English, French, Italian, and Spanish.

 BVA has two passenger terminals, T1 and T2.
 They're only about a minute apart on foot:

 Both terminals have the usual range of airport services, including a handful of shops and places to eat or drink:

 Terminal 2 even has an open-air café beneath a glass canopy:

 Buses to Paris - Porte Maillot depart from a station across from the two terminals.
 Travel time to Paris is about 1 hour 15 minutes in modern air-conditioned coaches with exterior luggage compartments.